 It’s a cold November evening, pouring down outside and I am sat on the sofa after spending all day doing homework.
 As much as I love Autumn this time of year always drags, as it’s too wintery to be Autumn but it’s not festive and Christmas time yet.
-Mocks are around the corner, and this week has been pretty challenging to say the least.
-So I’m very much missing Florida and the sun on my face every day like I had back in July.
+So I’m very much missing Miami and the sun on my face every day like I had back in July.
 When I travelled to the US earlier in the year, my blog hadn’t launched however I always had the fact that I could share these photos in the back of my mind, so I had my camera out constantly and was always snapping away trying to get the perfect shot.

 For a few days when we were travelling, I had the amazing opportunity to go to Miami, which I am very grateful for.
 Miami is most certainly the place of sun, sea and sand, but I can equally see why it’s know as one of Americas biggest party cities.
 The day lasts 24 hours there, and nothing ever seems to slow down.
 Honestly, I was apprehensive to go to Miami because I thought it would make me feel like a small fish in a very large (and very beautiful) pond, however everyone had their own vibe and it was probably one of the most inspiring places I have ever travelled to.
 I came away feeling very tired, but very refreshed and also bursting with new ideas.

 We stayed in the fountain bleu hotel, which is right on the south beach.
 This hotel is gorgeous, and was actually part of the set for a James Bond film… Which definitely gave it the 5 star touch for me.
+This is the bit I am missing miami most for!
 I loved the little details, such as the colour changing floor in the bar and the huge chandeliers that you couldn’t help but stare at.
 We didn’t get chance to go to the pools because they were so busy and we wanted to explore, however they looked incredible and if I ever get the chance to go back I definitely want to plan in a relaxing day in one of the huge round sun loungers.

 I will be the first to admit that I adore shopping and when it comes to retail therapy Miami certainly does not disappoint.
 At first I presumed that the streets would be lined with very high end boutiques (Chanel etc) and although a lot of the shops were on the designer side, there were also an overwhelming number of ‘normal’ shops.
 Lincoln road was the best place we found to shop, and it seemed to be the central place with many other roads coming off it.
 Whilst shopping, I found my first ever Ulta and if you are a British makeup addict like me you will know how amazing it was to have a browse and see what was on offer.
 I loved it, and we need them in the UK!